WWitman/zettajs-tutorials/6-beaglebone/README.md

 1. Open the [Cloud9 IDE](http://beagleboard.org/Support/bone101/#cloud9) or a remote login shell on the BeagleBone device.

-1. Create a project directory on the BeagleBone.
-You can name it anything you wish.
-In this tutorial, we'll call it `6-beaglebone`.
+1. Create a project directory on the BeagleBone called: `beaglebone`.

-2. Change directory to `6-beaglebone`.
+2. Change directory to `beaglebone` and do these steps:

-3. Execute this command to create a new Node.js project:
+    a.
+Execute this command to create a new Node.js project:

     `npm init`

-4. Hit return several times to accept all the defaults.
+    b.
+Hit return several times to accept all the defaults.
 This step creates a `package.json` file, which contains meta information about the project and its dependencies.

-5. Install the `zetta` Node.js module.
+    c.
+Install the `zetta` Node.js module.
 The `--save` option adds `zetta` to the `package.json` dependencies list.

     `npm install zetta --save`

 You now have a bare-bones Zetta project containing a `node_modules` directory and a `package.json` file.
-Next, we'll set up the Zetta server.
+Next, you will set up the Zetta server.

 ## Set up the Zetta server

-Let's set up the Zetta server and run it locally.
+Set up the Zetta server and run it locally.

 1. If the Zetta server is still running (from when you tried the last tutorial), stop the server with `Control-c`.
-2. Be sure you're in the `6-beaglebone` directory.

-3. In a text editor, create a new file called `index.js`, and copy this code into it:
+2. In the `beaglebone` directory create a new file called `index.js`, and copy this code into it:

   ```js
   var zetta = require('zetta');